tkshill/Quarto/README.md

 > square or circular; and
 > hollow-top or solid-top.
 > Players take turns choosing a piece which the other player must then place on the board.
 A player wins by placing a piece on the board which forms a horizontal,
 > vertical, or diagonal row of four pieces, all of which have a common attribute (all short, all circular, etc.).

+You can think of it as tic tac toe for adults.
+It's honestly a brilliant game that strikes just the right balance of strategy but also fun and ease of pickup.

 ## Affiliations